 Coordination with UGA and Athletics were key to this project to minimize interruptions to campus events, football camps, football practice, media events and the football season.
 We completed storm line installation in the field after Commencement 2017 and in between football summer camps in order to allow UGA and Athletics to operate without interruption.
 One of the requirements of this project was to keep the west end operational during the football season for the six home games.
 During the week prior to the home game, the jobsite would prepare for the upcoming event by creating temporary vomitories, restrooms, stairs and access to the bowl, fencing, concessions, gating/ticketing, wayfinding and first aid facilities.
 DPR provided all temporary facilities for the game days and managed the logistics associated with the infrastructure for the game day fan experience and Dawg Walk, spending weeks working through logistics with campus police, campus life safety, campus fire marshals, stadium food service, event management and Athletics.
 Approximately 12,000-18,000 students, fans, player families, visitors, and staff accessed the west end zone on each game day.
 Throughout the six home games, over 90,000 people visited the west end zone with zero incidents and the fastest and most profitable concessions in the stadium.

 New fully functional, state of the art locker room with 95 team lockers, a coaches locker room with 20 coaches’ lockers and associated amenities, and one head coach’s locker room.

-The Sanford Stadium project consists of three main areas of improvement that will enhance the game day experience for the student-athletes, recruits and their families, and spectators:
+The Sanford Stadium project consists of three main areas of improvement to enhance the game day experience for the student-athletes, recruits and their families, and spectators.

-Fan Amenities: To enhance the game day experience, the restroom capacity, number of concessions points of sales, and amount of ADA seating are all proposed to be increased.
-Fan plaza concepts including improved gating and entry sequencing will also be developed similar to Sanford Stadium's Reed Plaza.
+To enhance the game day experience, the restroom capacity, number of concessions points of sales and amount of ADA all increased.